 In my experience, it usually took no longer than seven business days to receive my new Barclays credit card.
 Barclays will expedite cards for a fee.

 Can I check for credit limit increase approval?

 Barclays doesn’t have a tool to check the status for your credit line increase online.

 So, the only way for you to check is to call Barclays and talk to a credit analyst.
-They will give you the status, might request more information from you, or reasons why you were denied a credit line increase.
+They will give you the status and might request more information from you or perhaps give you reasons why you were denied a credit line increase.

-You can call Barclays credit analyst for personal cards with this phone number:
+You can call a Barclays credit analyst for personal cards with this phone number:

 For business cards:

 Barclays has a few rules for new applicants restricting credit card sign-ups.
 These rules aren’t exclusive to Barclays as other bank issuers will also have rules.